Der-Henning/TopK-Insights/README.md

 ![Insights](./insights.svg)

-## Web Application
+## User Interface

-The web application will provide a convenient interface for the tki package in the future.
+The App will provide a web based user interface for the tki package in the future.
 At the moment it is possible to visualize saved insights in the browser.

-Start the server with
+Start the web server with

 ````bash
 python -m tki.app
 ````

 The project will be accessible via `http://127.0.0.1:8050/` in your web browser.
-To display your previously generated results open the `Result` tab and upload your `insights.pkl` file.
+To display your previously generated results open the `Results` tab and upload your previously generated `insights.pkl` file.